 Ferry to Melilla

 - From Malaga, sailings to Melilla are served by the ferry companies Balearia and Trasmediterranea.
-There are weekly crossings and the ferry trip usually lasts around 6 hours and 30 minutes
+There are weekly crossings from Malaga and the ferry trip usually lasts around 6 hours and 30 minutes.

 - From Motril, there are multiple weekly ferry itineraries reaching Melilla.
-Ferry crossings are operated by the ferry company FRS and the duration of the sailing is around 6 hours
+Ferry crossings are operated by the ferry company FRS and the duration of the sailing from Motril is around 6 hours,

 Ferry to Ceuta

-The ferry connection between Ceuta and mainland Spain is serviced by the ferry companies Balearia, Trasmediterranea, and FRS.
+The ferry connection between Ceuta and mainland Spain is serviced by the ferry operators Balearia, Trasmediterranea, and FRS.
 Ferries depart from the port of Algeciras to Ceuta daily.
-The duration of the ferry crossing is around 1 hour, and ferry tickets are cheap.
+The duration of the ferry crossing is around 1 hour, and ferry tickets are affordable.

 Motril - Morocco ferry routes

 Motril is located in the southern part of Spain in the province of Granada.
-From the port of Motril there are three ferry routes executed that connect Motril with Morocco:
+From the port of Motril there are 3 ferry routes executed that connect Motril with Morocco:

 - Motril to Tanger Med: The ferry company FRS operates a multitude of weekly sailings from Motril to Tanger Med.
 The ferry trip from Motril to Tanger Med usually lasts 8 hours.